 In 2015, Cicis embarked on a total rebrand, first retooling the offering and then launching a new brand identity.
 The company updated everything from the logo — officially changing its name to Cicis: Beyond Pizza — to the website and store concept design.

-Using Yext’s Location Cloud, which enables brands like Cicis to manage and update location information for every restaurant all from a single comprehensive dashboard, Cicis relaunched its website in November 2015.
+Using the Yext Knowledge Engine, Cicis relaunched its website in November 2015.
 Cicis today has Yext Pages in English and Spanish.
-Pages from Yext are built according to search engine optimisation (SEO) and app SEO best practices and are designed for worldwide content delivery with maximum reliability and performance.
-“Then we looked at Yext PowerListings,” Kwong recalls.
-“If you look at our web pages before the rebrand, you will see we definitely needed help from a location data service.”
-Unique to Yext is the global PowerListings Network®, with proprietary integrations that enable real-time updates across major online publishers, search portals, maps and apps including Google, Apple, Bing, Facebook, Yahoo! and more.
+Pages from Yext are built according to search engine optimization (SEO) and app SEO best practices and are designed for worldwide content delivery with maximum reliability and performance.
+“Then we looked at Yext Listings,” Kwong recalls.
+“If you look at our web pages before the rebrand, you will see we definitely needed help from a digital knowledge service.”

 Kwong understands how important location is to Cicis’ success.
 “Of course, it’s easiest to put revenue dollars against foot traffic.
 But more than that, we say internally that each individual brings something unique to the table.
 We believe that’s true, and that’s what we try to offer our guests.
 It’s all about empowering our guests and feeding individuality.
 With Yext, we’re better able to attract customers online and successfully get them through our doors.”